DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Method

-When combining $S$ and $T'$ data to train OLN, the lack of guidance from the target domain results in less relevant images being given the same importance as more relevant ones, leading to a deterioration in knowledge learning and mining from the target domain.
-To address this issue, TROLN has been developed to ensure that target-relevant knowledge are encoded at the pixel and instance level by assigning target-relevant weights $\tau_{1}$ and $\tau_{2}$ to each centerness-loss and IoU-loss item.
+However, when using directly $S$ and $T'$ mixed data to train original OLN, the lack of guidance from the target domain results in less target-relevant images being given the same importance as more relevant ones, leading to a deterioration in knowledge learning and mining from the target domain.
+To effectively mine target relevant localization information in the training, Target-Relevant Object Localization Network (TROLN) has been developed to ensure that target-relevant information are encoded at the pixel and instance level.
 Specifically, a pixel-level domain discriminator $D$ is placed after the feature encoder $E$ (shown in Fig.~\ref{fig3} \Rmnum{1}) in the TROLN.
-The discriminator's purpose is to distinguish whether the derived feature $E(X) \in \mathbb{R}^{H \times W \times C}$ is from $S$ or $T'$, where $H$, $W$ and $C$ denote the height, width and channel of the feature map, respectively.
 The probability of each pixel belonging to the target domain is defined as $D(E(X)) \in \mathbb{R}^{H \times W \times 1}$ and $1 - D(E(X)) \in \mathbb{R}^{H \times W \times 1}$ represents the probability of it belonging to the source domain.
 The domain discriminator $D$ is updated using binary cross-entropy loss based on the domain label $d$ for each input image, where images from the source domain are labeled as $d=0$ and images from target domain are labeled as $d=1$.
 The discriminator loss $\mathcal{L}_{dis}$ can be expressed as:

 The large value within $D(E(X))$ indicates that the distribution of current pixel and target pixels are more similar.
-Based on the important cues, we denote $D(E(X))$ as target affinity score map $M$ and design dynamic domain-related loss to weight the ${L}_{RPN}^{Cent}$ and ${L}_{RCNN}^{IoU}$.
-As shown in Eq.~\ref{oln-t}, pixel-level domain affinity weight $\tau_{1}$ is defined as the value at the coordinate $(x, y)$ and instance-level domain affinity weight $\tau_{2}$ is denoted as the average of ROIAlign based on the $T$ and corresponding proposal $p$.
+Based on the important cues, we denote $D(E(X))$ as target affinity score map $M$ and adopt dynamic target-related weight to adjust the ${L}_{RPN}^{Cent}$ and ${L}_{RCNN}^{IoU}$.
+The pixel-level and instance-level target affinity weight $\tau_{1}$, $\tau_{2}$ are defined as the following: